PowerDNS/pdns/docs/domainmetadata.rst

 IXFR
 ----

 If set to 1, attempt IXFR when retrieving zone updates.
-Otherwise IXFR is not attempted.
+Otherwise, IXFR is not attempted.

 LUA-AXFR-SCRIPT